openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

    [https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe)

 ## Lab - Zowe CLI & Automation
-In this lab exercise you will use the Zowe CLI to automate the compilation and testing of the COBOL program you reviewed in the previous lab.
+In this lab exercise you will use the Zowe CLI to automate submitting the JCL to compile, link, and run the COBOL program and downloading the spool output.
 Refer to the section on the "Installation of Zowe CLI and Plug-ins" to install Zowe CLI if you have not already done so.
 Before developing the automation, we will first leverage the Zowe CLI interactively.

 ### Zowe CLI - Interactive Usage
 In this section, we will use the Zowe CLI interactively to view data set members, submit jobs, and review spool output.